Royal School for the Blind, Liverpool

 Each pupil has learning targets and independent living skills targets and if you are struggling with any we will look at why this might be and see if we can give you more help or set better learning targets for you.

 2. What should I do if I think I need extra help?

 Speak/communicate in whatever way is best for you with any member of staff.

-We have teachers, teaching assistants, residential careworkers, speech therapist, physiotherapist and occupational therapist, nursing staff and mobility teachers who work together to provide everything that you need.
+We have teachers, teaching assistants, residential care workers, speech therapist, physiotherapist and occupational therapist, nursing staff, habiliatation and other professionals who work together to provide everything that you need.